jackmleitch/StravaDataPipline/README.md

         AS percent_kudos_change
 FROM weekly_kudos_count_lag;
 ```
+A further direction to take this would be to utilize a 3rd party tool such as [dbt](https://www.getdbt.com) to implement data modeling.

+## Putting it All Together with Airflow

 ## Data Visualization
 With the data transformations done we were then able to build out an interactive dashboard using Tableau that updates automatically when new data gets intgested to the data warehouse (which is weekly).
 The dashboard I created was built to investigate how Kudos on my own Strava activities changes over time and location.
 After building this project I shut down the Redshift server as to not incur any costs but a screenshot of the dashboard can be seen below.